imalriyad/taskease-client/README.md

 - Add Task
 - Set Task Reminder with react-date-picker

-#### Technology: React.js and Tailwindcss for Frontend node.js express.js for backend and firebase for authentication
+#### Technology: React.js and Tailwindcss for Frontend node.js express.js for backend and firebase for authentication and Mongodb for Databse